Volunteers are vital to the AHSS.

 Just some of the positions held by volunteers are listed below to give you an idea of the range of options available.

-If you have some time and would like to get involved, please contact Sarah, our Development Officer.
+If you have some time and would like to get involved, please contact Lena, our Development Officer.

 Cases Panels provide excellent learning opportunities for students, particularly as no previous experience is required